awslabs/harmonix/website/docs/techdocs/plugins.md

 # Plugins

-OPA on AWS published four plugins, which together compose the platform and provide the integration with AWS services.
+Harmonix on AWS published four plugins, which together compose the platform and provide the integration with AWS services.

 ## Architecture